ibm-cloud-docs/watsonxdata/saphana.md

    * Select one or more engines to assign the driver.
 Once assigned, the driver is set to 'active' status.
 8. To unassign a driver from an engine, users must first introduce another driver.
 9. Click Save and restart engine.
-10. In the Infrastructure manager, hover over the HANA database and click the Manage associations icon.
+10. In the Infrastructure manager, hover over the HANA data source and click the Manage associations icon.
 11. Select the engine to modify the catalog's association with it.
 All in-flight queries on the modified engines are stopped.
 12. Click Save and restart engine.

-You can link the HANA database to the engine only when a driver is associated to that engine.
+You can link the HANA data source to the engine only when a driver is associated to that engine.
 Only one HANA driver can be associated to an engine at a time.
 {: note}

 ## Vulnerabilities in JAR